AMC Rambler Tarpon: Development

 The Tarpon was made on the compact-sized Rambler American's new design and platform already set for the 1964 model year.
 A convertible chassis was used 106 in wheelbase), but the Tarpon was slightly longer, 180 in compared to 177.25 in for the production Rambler American.
 The Tarpon's roof was lowered two inches making it only 52.5 in high for an even more dynamic look.
 The top section of the new Rambler Tarpon was made of reinforced plastic.
 The windshield was described as "bulbous" and the fastback roofline featuring a "skylight" rear window.
 The swept back, double-compound curved windshield further enhanced the Tarpon's low appearance.
 The Tarpon also featured polished 13-inch aluminum wheels.
 The standard production road wheels on Rambler Americans were 14-inch, so the smaller versions made the show car lower.
 The interior had a complete set of dial-type gauges under a padded dash, a deep-dish aluminum steering wheel rimmed in walnut, and custom bucket seats.

 The Tarpon seemed to aim Plymouth's new Valiant-based Barracuda and the soon-to-be-announced Ford Mustang.
 Shown before the introduction of Ford's compact Falcon-based Mustang, AMC's Tarpon was "an instant success" as evidenced by surveyed potential buyers stating 60% would buy one.

 The Tarpon did not go into production.
 At that time, AMC was still developing its "GEN-2" lightweight V8 engine to fit the small Rambler American chassis.
 If produced, the Tarpon would have been a competitor to the Plymouth Barracuda, a fastback derivative of the second-generation compact Valiant.
-Utilizing an existing compact platform would have paralleled the Mustang's design approach, where the chassis, suspension, and drive train were derived from the Ford Falcon.
+Utilizing an existing compact platform would have paralleled the initial Mustang's design approach, where in which the chassis, suspension, and drive train drivetrain were derived from the compact Ford Falcon.
 However, AMC's market research indicated that offering only a six-cylinder power plant would not satisfy the intended target market segment.
-The new V8 engine was introduced in 1966 in the sporty hardtop model of the Rambler American called Rogue.
+The new V8 engine was introduced in 1966 in the sporty hardtop Rambler American model called Rogue.
 Moreover, AMC's CEO, Roy Abernethy, wanted the company to move away from the marketing image of Ramblers as being only small, economical, and conservative automobiles and designs.
 According to Abernethy, AMC's "main problem was its image lag — the fact that too many people still thought of American Motors as the builder of plain Jane compacts."